jeffh/Fox/docs/source/generators.rst

 .. warning::
-    **This is significantly more complicated than composing generators**, which is what you want the majority of the time.
+    **This is significantly more complicated than composing generators**, which is probably what you want the majority of the time.
 Composing existing generators will also provide shrinking for free.

 .. warning::
     This section assumes knowledge functional programming concepts.
 It's worth